 Sushi Oke / Hagiri

-Because it's wooden, you need to wet down the surface to stop the rice from sticking to the container.
-I usually add a little water and swill it around, then pour away the excess.
+Because it’s wooden, you need to wet the surface to stop the rice from sticking to the container.
+I usually add a little water, swill it around, then pour the excess away.

 I don't expect many people to have a sushi oke at home, so using a large bowl or plate is also okay.
 Wooden is ideal so you can dampen it without water droplets touching the rice, but not essential.